These incredible Barbados hotspots are the places to be to experience the best of this amazing island

 4. Harbour Lights

 Culture vultures, you must visit Bridgetown.
-This historical capitol contains a UNESCO World Heritage site, with colonial history and duty-free shopping in abundance.
+This historical capital contains a UNESCO World Heritage site, with colonial history and duty-free shopping in abundance.

 6. The Boatyard

 Up the ante with a day and night at The Boatyard.
 A hive of activity with free-flowing drinks and a party atmosphere, thrill-seekers will revel in the opportunity to jump on the famous beach rope swing.